 - Open Analytics Visualizations - visualizations that lets you explore various datasets by dimensions like type, time, or neighbourhood

 Open Data at the City of Edmonton

-The City of Edmonton is the Canadian leader in Open Data and has recently been awarded the 2015 Canadian Open Data Award by the and It was the fourth municipality and the third major Canadian city to host an online Open Data Catalogue when the City launched its platform in January, 2010.
+The City of Edmonton is the Canadian leader in Open Data and has recently been awarded the 2016 Canadian Open Data Award for Accessibility by the and It was the fourth municipality and the third major Canadian city to host an online Open Data Catalogue when the City launched its platform in January, 2010.
 The catalogue has grown to include a wide variety of datasets and visualizations, making data related to roadways maintenance, locations of schools, varieties of trees, municipal elections data, aggregate municipal census data and much more available to the public.
 Anyone accessing data through the Open Data Catalogue can combine that data with contextual elements, transforming raw data to useful information. .